kushagra-shukla/NM396_Code_Black/README.md

 **Step-9** Download and install Redis, https://redis.io/topics/quickstart.

+OR

+if you have it installed already just start redis server by running `redis-server`.

 **Step-10** Make sure you are in the directory `$<path to clone>/NM396_Code_Black/code_black/` before you run command in next step.

 **Step-11** Run command: `celery -A code_black worker -l info`